tmroyal/OptionSetter.js/README.md

 The function is provided with the following parameters:
 - `name` - the name of the property that fails validation or is omitted
 - `message` - the 'error' message provided by the type definition or paramter
-- `setObject` - the setObject, the first argument of `OptionSetter.setOptions`.
+- `setObject` - the setObject, the first argument of `optionSetter.setOptions`.
 - `itemOmitted` (boolean) - whether or not this is a validation error (false) or an error generated from an item being omitted (true).

 Example:
 ```
-OptionSetter.setFailedValidationAction(function(name, message){
+optionSetter.setFailedValidationAction(function(name, message){
   console.warn('Error: '+name+' '+message);
 });
 ```